Main Image Credit Courtesy of Terence Ong/Wikimedia Commons.

 Looking at this experience from a UK perspective, there are some immediate similarities.
 First, offenders are more likely to be radicalised online.
 There is also a growing volume of individuals with mental health issues or autism spectrum disorders who are becoming embroiled in terrorist networks.
 This presents a very complicated problem to manage, both in terms of the direct threat and subsequent rehabilitation.

 The UK has developed a number of programmes focused on trying to rehabilitate offenders.
 The Desistance and Disengagement Programme, seeks to engage with individuals using a range of psychological, theological and social supports to provide them with a new path.
 Similarly, programmes have been developed which seek to engage with offenders on an individual level to understand their specific path to radicalisation.
-One such programme, Operation Constrain, met considerable pushback when it emerged in the.
+One such programme, Operation Constrain, met considerable pushback when it emerged in the press.
 The UK also has an overworked probation service whose responsibility it is to engage with offenders when they are released and ensure that they do not slip back into their old ways.

 But there are also significant differences from the Singaporean context.
 Much of the UK’s programming in this space was developed or co-opted by the government.
 While elements of the UK’s Muslim community engage with specific programmes to help with delivery – for example, counter-extremism programmes like Building a Stronger Britain Together – many organisations have become dependent on government support to survive.
 In fact, it is often contact with the government that creates problems for effective programmes as the link undermines the perceived independence of the programme.
 It is crucial to find ways of encouraging community leadership and be seen to maintain independence.